kivikakk/sh1107/README.md

 package manager is probably fine, and if neither concept applies, just try the latest commit.

+For a detailed guide on installing specific versions of some of these tools, please see [Installing an HDL toolchain from source][notes-0001].

 To run at all:

 * [Python 3] (3.7+ likely works; I work on 3.12 beta)